Dook97/avl_trees/README.md

 class.

 If you wish to try it out please see User's manual down below.
-If you wish to read the source code see Reader's manual under that (or don't if you're feeling brave 😁).
+If you wish to read the source code see Reader's manual under that.

 Author: Jan Doskočil